ices-eg/wg_WGEEL/Misc/data_call_2023/GB.md

 ## Annex 5

-168 new values inserted in the database
+168 new values inserted in the db

 ## Annex 6